 Although these are possible causes, we believe that how Europeans perceive sponsored ads also contributed to lack of conversions.
 My target audiences didn’t know me and ads or retargeting ads won’t necessarily convince them to attend a workshop.

 Paid LinkedIn didn’t perform well either.
 We had better luck with personalized and organic outreach through LinkedIn.
-We also tried paid twitter feeds to provide air cover, but, again, not much conversions.
+We also tried paid twitter feeds to provide air cover, but, again, not many conversions.
 In addition, we also did some personalized outreach via Twitter, since these people don’t know me, it seemed to come across as spam.
-At the end, Kelly and I believe that customized and personal outreach on LinkedIn and local MeetUps and marketing community sponsorship may work better than paid social media promotion.
+In the end, Kelly and I believe that customized and personal outreach on LinkedIn and local MeetUps and marketing community sponsorship may work better than paid social media promotion.

 Another variable we experimented with was employing various attendee attributes via FB’s promotion tool.
 For a small budget and one-time workshop, it’s difficult to do continuous trial-and-error optimization to get to an optimal solution.
-Also, it burns through budget very quickly.
+Also, it burns through the budget very quickly.
 We don’t think it was a good use of our budget for one-off workshop promotion.
 However, if you are doing promotion for a long period of time with a solid budget and time to devote to optimization, it’s worth the investment.

-Marketing Messaging: This was also a big “Aha” for us.
+This was also a big “Aha” for us.
 I used the same messaging as I did for my Portland workshop.
-However, the word “Global” didn’t resonate with Swiss marketing professionals the way it resonates with American audience.
+However, the word “Global” didn’t resonate with Swiss marketing professionals the way it resonates with an American audience.
 Switzerland has three official languages: French, German and English.
 A lot of marketers are doing marketing locally.
 Some marketers speak German and they only focus on marketing to German-speaking audiences.
 What I should have done is to explain “Global” in the sense of being able to scale content targeted to German-speaking audiences to French-speaking and English-speaking segments.
 We didn’t really understand that until our promotion was done.
 Lesson Learned: Explain the word “Global” in the context of “Local”.

-Budget: I actually spent a lot of time to determine the cost per acquisition.
+I actually spent a lot of time to determine the cost per acquisition.
 Based on my US workshops, I calculated the cost per acquisition was about $125.
 Since I have never done a workshop in Switzerland, I set a goal of approximately $175.
-The total cost per acquisition was about $200, including translation, venue and food.
+The total cost per acquisition was about $200, including translation, venue, and food.

-Pricing: Kelly and I debated about the pricing.
+Kelly and I debated about the pricing.
 We are exploring between US$299 and 399.
 We settled for US$339.
-I think that was reasonable for 4-hour workshop.
+I think that was reasonable for a 4-hour workshop.
 Most Swiss pay only by Swiss Franc (CHF), we set up the payment to accept the local currency.
 Lesson Learned: Accept local currency and try different discounts and pricing next time.

-Actual Outcomes: Although our goal was 20, we had 10 registrants with 6-week of hard work.
+Although our goal was 20, we had 10 registrants with 6-week of hard work.

 Overall, it went very well…